thaines/helit/ply2/readme.txt

 Contains the following files:

-ply2.py - Contains the read and write functions. test.py - Contains lots of unit tests to make sure it works.
+ply2.py - Contains the read and write functions.
+Coded to work with both Python 2 and 3. test_p2.py - Contains lots of unit tests to make sure it works.
 Includes many examples of using the library.
+Version for Python 2. test_p3.py - Above, but for Python 3.

 readme.txt - This file, which is included in the documentation. make_doc.py - Builds the documentation.